 Hiking the Volcano

 Just after midnight we left the homestay for hiking the Mount Batur.
 It was long walk before the daybreak.
 When we reached the top it was still dark.
-We were very tired and drowsy.
-But our efforts were rewarding.
+We were very tired and drowsy but our efforts were rewarding.
 We saw the view of majestic Mount Agung volcano standing tall, with its peak kissing the sky.
 At the foothill of Batur mountain, rested the gorgeous lake Batur.
 We were one of those lucky people who got a chance to see the scenic sunrise from the hilltop.

 Visiting Bali’s countryside

 We were sitting in a small shop surrounded by coffee plantation with a gushing white waterfall in sight.
 It was drizzling outside with the fog wrapped trees around.
-We were fortunate enough to spot a white crowned forktail that was fluttering amid the bushes, displaying its black and white feathers.
-However it escaped from our lens.
+We were fortunate enough to spot a white crowned forktail that was fluttering amid the bushes, displaying its black and white feathers but it escaped from our lens.
 Away from the city, this little serene place made an everlasting memory in our mind.

 If you want to know more about Balinese people visit their traditional villages.
 Here you can meet the locals and listen to their stories.Visiting Tohpati village for Batik paintings, Mas village to see artistic wood carvings could be a way to get the grasp of their culture.

 These are our stories.
 Have you been to Bali?
 What are your experiences ?
-We love to hear from you.
+We would love to hear from you.